snap-stanford/snap-python/doc/source/reference/composite.rst

    :class:`TVec` offers iterators of type :class:`TInt` for fast access through the vector.
    The :class:`TInt` returned by any iterator method represents the value at a given index in the vector.

-   The following public functions are Python list functions that are also supported by the :class:`TVec` class:
+   The following public functions are Python list functions that are also supported by the :class:`TVec` classes:
      .. describe:: V[Index]

         Returns the value at index *Index* in vector *v*.